mikemix/jekyll-now/_posts/2020-03-07-efficient-twig-extensions.md

 Now multiply that by the number of extensions in your app, some of them with possibly large dependency tree.

-For instance, take a look at [Sylius](https://sylius.com/) – popular e-commerce platform based on Symfony and its `CheckoutStepsExtension`: depending on a helper, which depends on two services, both depending on composite resolvers, which in turn load another set of their dependencies.
+For instance, take a look at [Sylius](https://sylius.com/) – popular e-commerce platform based on Symfony and its `CheckoutStepsExtension` – it depends on a helper, which depends on two services, both depending on composite resolvers, which in turn load another set of their dependencies.

 This extension has to be instantiated every single time Twig is used, even though it's not needed.